 Here’s my haul so far (not all yet allocated):

-- An easy-to-wrap boxed waffle maker from the Greyhound Rescue silent auction in Binbrook, Ontario sponsored by GLOHW (Greyhound Lovers of Hamilton-Wentworth) and giant bag of Royal Canine Urban Dog large-sized kibble for Sasha, the lab-cross who’s my dog Victor s best friend.
+- An easy-to-wrap boxed waffle maker from the Greyhound Rescue silent auction in Binbrook, Ontario sponsored by GLOHW (Greyhound Lovers of Hamilton-Wentworth) and giant bag of Royal Canine Urban Dog (affiliate link) large-sized kibble for Sasha, the lab-cross who’s my dog Victor s best friend.

 - A pink leather collar for some doggie friend from Pawloosa in London, Ontario last summer and a grey dog bed for my schnoodle Victor from WienerFest in August.